-The Institution shall promptly (no longer than within 30 days) notify the DoN Human Research Protection Program (HRPP) office and appropriate sponsor(s) of the following:
+The Institution shall promptly (no longer than within 30 days) notify the Component Office of Human Research Protections (COHRP) and appropriate sponsor(s) of the following:

-- When significant changes to the research protocol are approved by the IRB, [Significant changes, in this context, include changes to researchers or institutions, decreased benefit or increased risk to participants in greater than minimal risk research, addition of vulnerable populations as participants] - Change of reviewing IRB. - The results of the IRB continuing review, if the IRB used to review and approve the research changes to a different IRB, - When the institution is notified by any Federal department or agency or national organization that any part of its HRPP is under investigation for cause involving a DoDsupported research protocol, and - All unanticipated problems involving risks to participants or others and subsequent actions taken based on the findings, within five business days of completion of the report, suspensions, terminations, and serious or continuing noncompliance of IRB approval regarding DoD-supported research involving human subjects. - Any unanticipated problems involving risks to participants or others for any DoDsupported research must be promptly (no longer than within five days) reported to the DoD component for human research protections funding the research. - All suspensions or terminations of IRB approval of previously approved DoN-supported research protocols, within five business days of the IRB action. - Any suspension or termination of DoDsupported research must be promptly (no longer than within five days) reported to the DoD Office for Human Research Protections. - The initiation and results of investigations of alleged non-compliance with human subjects protections. - Reports of audits of DoD-conducted or DoD-supported human participant research by another federal or state agency, other official entity, or foreign government, within five business days of discovering that such audit reports exist.
+- When significant changes to the research protocol are approved by the IRB, [Significant changes, in this context, include changes to key researchers or institutions, decreased benefit or increased risk to participants in greater than minimal risk research, addition of vulnerable populations as participants, addition of DoD-affiliated personnel as participants] - Change of reviewing IRB. - The results of the IRB continuing review - Closure of a DoD-supported study - Change in status when a previously enrolled participant becomes pregnant, or when the researcher learns that a previously enrolled participant is pregnant, and the protocol was not reviewed and approved by the IRB in accordance with 45CFR46, Subpart B

-• Allegations of serious or continuing noncompliance related to HSR that are substantiated by investigation, and subsequent actions taken based on the findings, within five business days of completion of the report.
+- Change in status when a previously enrolled participant becomes a prisoner, and the protocol was not reviewed and approved by the IRB in accordance with 32 CFR 219, Subpart C. - When the institution is notified by any federal body, state agency, other entity, or foreign government that any part of its HRPP is under investigation for cause involving a DoDsupported research protocol - All unanticipated problems involving risks to participants or others and subsequent actions taken based on the findings. - Any unanticipated problems involving risks to participants or others for any DoDsupported research must be promptly (no longer than within five days) reported to the DoD component for human research protections funding the research. - All suspensions or terminations of IRB approval of previously approved DoN-supported research protocols, within five business days of the IRB action. - Any suspension or termination of IRB approval and any subsequent actions taken based on findings must be promptly (no longer than within five days) reported to the DoD Office for Human Research Protections. - The initiation and results of investigations of alleged non-compliance with human subjects protections. - Reports of audits of DoD-conducted or DoD-supported human participant research by another federal or state agency, other official entity, or foreign government, within five business days of discovering that such audit reports exist. - Allegations of serious or continuing noncompliance related to HSR that are substantiated by investigation, and subsequent actions taken based on the findings, within five business days of completion of the report.